BCDigSchol/chronicles-server/README.md

 To develop locally, if you want to use docker, comment out the lines indicated for local development in `docker-compose.yml`.
 Then launch with `docker compose up -d`.

 For vanilla npm operation, move inside the server directory and start the app.
-First, however, you must have MySql installed locally, and have set up a database, preferably named `icam`, and created a user with full privileges on it named `icamowner` with the password `password`.
+First, however, you must have MySql installed locally, and have set up a database, preferably named `chronicles`, and created a user with full privileges on it named `chroniclesowner` with the password `password`.

  ``` sh
  cd server